The Story of a Discharged Prisoner

-The Story of a Discharged Prisoner (英雄本色; lit.
-"True Colors of a Hero"), also called Upright Repenter, is a 1967 Hong Kong film directed by Patrick Lung Kong.
+The Story of a Discharged Prisoner (英雄本色; also called Upright Repenter) is a 1967 Hong Kong crime drama film directed by Patrick Lung and starring Patrick Tse, Shih Kien and Patsy Kar.

 The film partially inspired the 1986 John Woo film A Better Tomorrow, which has the same Chinese name.
 A Better Tomorrow combined plot elements of this film with the 1979 movie The Brothers, which in turn was a remake of 1975 Indian movie Deewaar.

-Film name

-The film's alternative names include: